This post may contain affiliate links. Please read my Disclosure Policy

 - Separately, whip the heavy (or double) cream with the remaining sugar until it reaches soft-medium peaks.
 Fold it into the strawberry cream cheese mixture using a spatula.

 - Place the cheesecake mixture into a 20 cm (8-inch) pan or cake ring and let it set in the fridge overnight (minimum 6-8 hours).
 Alternatively, freeze for 2-3 hours.

 - Pre-heat your oven to 170°C (340°F), fan assisted.
 Prepare two 8-inch (20 cm) cake pans by lining the bottom with baking paper and greasing the sides with butter and flour.

-- In a large bowl add the flour, salt, sugar, baking powder and soda.
+- In a large bowl add the flour, salt, sugar and baking powder.
 Give them a whisk to combine.
 Add in the butter, then use your mixer on a low setting to combine them.
 The mixture shouldn't be sticky or tacky, it should feel like sand.

 - Add half of the milk and all the oil into the flour.
 Mix on medium for 2 minutes, until the mixture looks fluffy like thick buttercream.
 Make sure to scrape the bottom of the bowl a few times.

 - In a small bowl add the remaining milk and eggs, whisking it quickly.
 Start pouring the milk mixture over the batter, mixing slowly to incorporate the liquids.
 Once the liquid is incorporated, stop mixing.
 The batter needs to be fluffy and quite thick, not runny.